intarchboard/workshop-nemops/IAB-Workshop.md

 ## Workshop

 Interested participants in the workshop are invited to submit position papers on the workshop topics.
 There are no restrictions on the format.
-Participants can choose their preferred format, including Internet-Drafts, text- or word-based documents, or papers formatted similar as used by academic publication venues.
+Participants can choose their preferred format, including Internet-Drafts, text- or word-based documents, or papers formatted similarly to academic publication venues.
 Submission as PDF is preferred.
 Paper size is not limited, but brevity is encouraged.
 Interested participants who have published relevant academic papers may submit these as a position paper, optionally with a short abstract explaining their interest and the paper’s relevance to the workshop.
 The workshop itself will be focused on discussions based on the position paper topics received.

 All inputs submitted and considered relevant will be published on the workshop website.
 The organizers will issue invitations based on the submissions received.
 Sessions will be organized according to content, and not every accepted submission or invited attendee will have an opportunity to present; the intent is to foster an active discussion and not simply to have a sequence of presentations.
 The workshop may also include breakout sessions.
 A workshop report covering all submissions and the workshop discussion will be published afterwards.